github/GreenSoftwareDirectory/README.md

 ### What is “Green Software”?
 Green software meets all of our modern needs while being carbon aware and efficient.
 Only three activities reduce the carbon emissions of software: energy efficiency, carbon awareness, and hardware efficiency.

-As technology industry energy use grows, we believe we have a responsibility to help support sustainable practices so that we can reduce the environmental impact of software we build.
+As technology industry energy use grows, we believe we have a responsibility to help support sustainable practices and reduce the environmental impact of software we build.

 ![climate-indicators](climateindicators.jpeg)
 Image source: Open access [climate visuals](https://github.com/ed-hawkins/climate-visuals) on GitHub from Ed Hawkins.

 ## Our Directory
-We reviewed all repositories on GitHub that self-identified being a green software tool as their primary purpose.
+We reviewed all repositories on GitHub that self-identified being green software tools as their primary purpose.
 We compiled these into a directory of resources built by our community, for our community.

 We were particularly inspired by the Green Software Foundation's [awesome-green-software](https://github.com/green-software-foundation/awesome-green-software) list, a valuable resource that has been developed by the Green Software Foundation community over the past few years.